jonathanmorgan/context_text/README-django_1.6.md

 <!-- TOC -->

-# sourcenet
+# context_text

-sourcenet is a django application for capturing and analyzing networks of news based on articles.
+context_text is a django application for capturing and analyzing networks of news based on articles.

 ## Installation and configuration